Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Dr. Dawn Kum is an educator and consultant with over 30 years of leadership, training, and administrative experience serving diverse communities.
-As president of a Washington, DC–based consulting firm she founded in 2003, Dawn Kum has partnered with public and private organizations to advance leadership development, curriculum and program design, project management, and public health–related initiatives.
+As president of a Washington, DC–based consulting firm she founded in 2003, Dawn Kum has supported both public and private organizations to advance leadership development, curriculum and program design, project management, and public health–related initiatives.
 Her teams have written or managed more than $25 million in grants.

 A former university faculty associate and school leader, Dr. Dawn Kum also founded and directed the Village Academy of Maryland, a therapeutic day school serving students with learning and emotional disabilities.